rachelcarmena/rachelcarmena.github.io/_posts/2019-04-04-before-learning-solid-principles.md

 ## Received feedback

 [Ricardo Borillo](https://twitter.com/borillo), a good friend and the first project manager I had in my professional experience, likes to explain the anti-patterns when not following these principles: singleton invasion, tight coupling, untestability, premature optimization, indescriptive naming and duplication.
-They form the acronym STUPIP and are detailed in this article: [From STUPID to SOLID code!](https://williamdurand.fr/2013/07/30/from-stupid-to-solid-code/).
+They form the acronym STUPID and are detailed in this article: [From STUPID to SOLID code!](https://williamdurand.fr/2013/07/30/from-stupid-to-solid-code/).